BastiDood/zip-zap-zop/docs/SPEC.md

    1. Ping the WebSocket for client readiness.
    1. Wait for the client to respond back as ready.
    1. Drop own handle of the old `broadcast` channel for lobby events.
+1. `SYNC-2`: Drop the game ready `mpsc` channel.
 1. Gracefully eliminate self from the game if any of these steps fail.
-    1. `SYNC-2`: Receive the next expected message
+    1. `SYNC-3`: Receive the next expected message
-    1. `SYNC-3`: Relay the broadcasted game expectation.
+    1. `SYNC-4`: Relay the broadcasted game expectation.
-1. `SYNC-4`: Gracefully exit the game upon announcement of winner.
+1. `SYNC-5`: Gracefully exit the game upon announcement of winner.
 1. Drop the `broadcast` receiver.
-1. `SYNC-5`: Wait for the `mpsc` sender to close.
+1. `SYNC-6`: Wait for the `mpsc` sender to close.